 Read More From Reelrundown

 But being a daily live show in Los Angeles, in addition to a weekly national show, sometimes created havoc with the cast and crew.
 Actors would be given scripts literally hours before a broadcast, which made for some hurried reading and memorizing.
 Special effects had to be done on the spot.
 They mostly made them work, but sometimes they fizzled out and failed spectacularly.

-Guest actors, flummoxed with the hectic pace would freeze and stare blank faced at the camera (until prodded by one of the other cast members).
+Guest actors, flummoxed with the hectic pace would freeze and stare blank-faced at the camera (until prodded by one of the other cast members).
 If an actor flubbed a line, they quickly moved on with the show as if it didn't happen.
-On one episode while the actors were speaking their lines to the camera, a stagehand walked in front of the camera onstage.
+In one episode, while the actors were speaking their lines to the camera, a stagehand walked in front of the camera on stage.
 The actors watched him walk by, and then acted as if they never saw him and continued with the show.
 Despite all the problems, they must have done something right, because Space Patrol is still one of the most watchable shows from that era.

 Enter Gorgeous George

 In the mid-40s, a wrestler named George Wagner was looking for a way to raise his profile.
 After a decade of grappling, he was still near the bottom of the bill and seemed to be on the way to the unemployment line.
 While looking for a way to reach featured performer status, he came up with a gimmick that would help raise him out of the pack and help him move towards higher recognition.
 Wagner began wearing robes of silk, lace, and satin, and growing his hair out and dying it blonde.
 He turned into a heel (a bad guy in wrestling parlance), and started going by the moniker of Gorgeous George.